gopyc-code/butterflies-classification/README.md

 ## Solution

-- **ResNet50_weights.h5**: Pre-trained weights for the ResNet50 model.
+- **best_model.pth**: Pre-trained weights for the ResNet50 model.
-- **butterfly_classification.ipynb**: Jupyter Notebook with a step-by-step solution for the classification task.
+- **solution.ipynb**: Jupyter Notebook with a step-by-step solution for the classification task.

 ## Usage